-The United States Coast Guard has conducted an extensive review of cracking reported between 1984 and 1988 on the 69 vessels over 10,000 gross tons in the TAPS trade during that time frame [1].
+The United States Coast Guard has conducted an extensive review of cracking reported between 1984 and 1988 on the 69 vessels over 10,000 gross tons in the TAPS trade during that time frame (1).
 These studies revealed that while the TAPS fleet comprised only 13% of the U.S. flag fleet, these tankers accounted for 59% of all of the reported fractures.
 Additionally, 73% of the reported TAPS fractures occurred on only 24 of the 69 ships.

 As a result of this study, the Coast Guard implemented a detailed inspection program of problematic, critical fracture areas, and new reporting requirements for vessels experiencing a high frequency of structural cracking.
-These requirements are published in Navigation and Vessel Inspection Circular (NVIC) 15-91, "Critical Area Inspection Plans (CAIP)."
+These requirements are published in Navigation and Vessel Inspection Circular (NVIC) 15-91, "Critical Area Inspection Plans (CAIP)".
 The CAIP NVIC has worked very well since 1991.
-However, the high cost of inspection, vessel maintenance, out of service time, and documentation dictate that both the Coast Guard and ship owners work together to reduce the incidence of this cracking.
-Also, a need exists to develop a methodology that can optimize inspection intervals, validate how serious these fractures are, predict fatigue behavior of ships with existing cracks, and establish effective repair procedures.
-This information could then be used to justify relaxations from NVIC 15-91 vessel specific requirements after a period of good vessel performance.
+However, the high cost of inspection, vessel maintenance, out of service time, and documentation dictate that both the Coast Guard and ship owners work to develop a methodology that can optimize inspection intervals, validate how serious these fractures are, predict fatigue behavior of ships with information could then be used to justify relaxations from NVIC 15-91 vessel specific requirements after a period of good vessel performance.

 The Coast Guard review of vessels in the TAPS trade noted that hulls fabricated from HTS steel experienced a disproportionately higher number of structural cracks than did hulls fabricated from mild steel plates.
 Although the design rules allow the allowable stress to rise as the HTS yield strength increases, the fatigue strength of HTS steel remains about equal to that of mild steel and offers no advantage in this area.
-As the operating stress range increases, the number of cycles to fatigue failure generally decreases (reduced fatigue life), and the subsequent fatigue damage may end up being greater than would be the case in a similar mild steel detail.
-This fact, combined with thinner scantlings from the use of HTS steel, as well as possible further reduction in scantlings by corrosion, may lead to early fatigue cracking in tankers fabricated from HTS steel.
+As the operating stress range increases, the number of cycles to fatigue failure damage may end up being greater than would be the case in a similar mild steel detail.
+This fact, combined with thinner scantlings from the use of HTS steel, as well as possible further reduction in scantlings by HTS steel.

 These factors all indicate the need for the improvement of methods for addressing fatigue in design and maintenance of ships.
 There has recently been a great deal of progress in this area for ship design.
-The American Bureau of Shipping [ABS] Guide for the Fatigue Strength Assessment of Tankers [2] can be used to assess the expected fatigue initiation life of a detail but not the critical issue of fatigue crack growth.
+The American Bureau of Shipping [ABS] Guide for the Fatigue Strength Assessment of Tankers (2) can be used to assess the expected fatigue growth.
 This issue is more important after cracks have been detected on an existing ship.
-Many of the new methods used by the industry today use the Miner's Rule approach (cumulative damage theory) to estimate fatigue initiation life.
-Miner's Rule ignores much of the fatigue crack propagation life in actual structures by assuming failure soon after crack initiation in laboratory specimens.
-While this approach is suitable for predicting the general fatigue behavior of a ship, it is not suitable for examining the behavior of existing fatigue cracks in existing oil tankers.
+Many of the new methods used by the industry today use the Miner's Rule approach (cumulative damage theory) to estimate fatigue propagation life in actual structures by assuming failure soon after suitable for predicting the general fatigue behavior of a ship, it is not suitable for examining the behavior of existing fatigue cracks in

-A review of all presently available fracture mechanics methods shows limitations on all of them [3].
+A review of all presently available fracture mechanics methods shows limitations on all of them (3).
 Although the theory of fracture mechanics for ductile materials has not been fully developed yet, the current technology has advanced to the point that fracture mechanics can be applied to the repair of existing ships.
-The elastic-plastic crack-tip opening displacement (CTOD) fracture mechanics methodology is used to determine critical crack sizes.
+The elastic-plastic cracktip opening displacement (CTOD) fracture mechanics methodology is used to determine critical crack sizes.
 The well-established da/dN fatigue crack growth behavior is used to estimate the fatigue crack propagation life.